AlertaDengue/epi-scanner/README.md

-# Wave-docker-template
+# Dengue Epi-Scanner App
-Template repository to create a dockerized H2O Wave application from scratch.

-If you want to create a Wave application, select this repo as a templated when creating your app's repository.
+H2O Wave application that uses up-to-date dengue incidence data from Infodengue, to analyze Dengue's expansion wave in the south of Brazil.

 ### Run with docker-compose :